 This recipe is easily customizable to cater to varying preferences or to be creative.
 Here are a few suggestions:

 - Pine nuts and flax seeds.
-Substitute almonds and pumpkin seeds for pine nuts and flax seeds for a more earthy and nutty flavor.
+Substitute almonds and pumpkin seeds for pine nuts and flax seeds for a more earthy flavor.

 To store.
 Use an airtight container or a resealable bag and store it in a cupboard for up to a month.